 What are we doing?

-Life is not easy.
-There are two ways to cope with that: run away or adapt.
-Basically, animals run away, plants adapt.
-To secure their survival, they change metabolism, development, and shape.
-We try to understand and to exploit this ability for adaptation.
-We think that we can only apply that, what we have thoroughly understood, are ready for meaningful applications.
+Life is not always easy.
+There are two ways to respond to that: run away or adapt.
+To put it bluntly: Animals run away, plants adapt.
+To secure their survival, they change metabolism, development and shape.
+We try to understand and to valorise this ability for change.
+We think that only things, we have thoroughly understood, are ready for meaningful applications.

-However, we not only want to understand, we also want to apply, what we have understood.:
+But, we do not only want to understand, we want also to apply that what we have understood:

-Can we use our knowledge on plant adaptability use to protect plants better against climate change through breeding or treatments?
+Can we use our knowledge on the adaptability of plant cells to render crop plants more resilient to climate change through breeding or specific treatments?